usgs/groundmotion-processing/doc_source/contents/developer/build_docs.md

 ./makedocs.sh
 ```

-The docs can then be previewed by opening `docs/index.html` in a browser.
+The docs can then be previewed by opening `../docs/index.html` in a browser.

+Notes:
-Note that you should never edit the contents of `docs`, only edit the
+ - Never edit the contents of `docs`, only edit the files in `doc_source`.
-files in `docs_source`.
+ - Remember that the notebooks run gmprocess code when you build the docs,
+   so please be sure to check that the tutorials ran sucessfully.
+ - The result of the tutorials will depend on your config file options,
+   so I recommend having a project with the default config file set up
+   and use that project when building the docs.